 Roussanne has a well-deserved reputation as a difficult varietal to grow (in our nursery it was affectionately called "the princess"), and as such is often passed over in favor of the more cooperative Marsanne.
 Roussanne grapes are susceptible to powdery mildew and rot, and the vine is a shy and erratic producer even under ideal conditions.

-Of the five white Rhône varietals that we grow at Tablas Creek, Roussanne is generally the latest-ripening.
+Of the white Rhône grapes that we grow at Tablas Creek, Roussanne is generally the latest-ripening.
 In addition, it is prone to shutting down toward the end of harvest, as well as to shatter and uneven yields.
 The vines are very responsive to sunlight, and grape bunches on the western side of the vine tend to ripen more quickly than bunches on the eastern side.
 To combat this tendency, we aggressively thin the leaves to expose more bunches to sunlight and harvest the grapes in multiple passes.
 As of 2021, fourteen acres of our vineyard are devoted to Roussanne, representing about half of our white Châteauneuf-du-Pape varieties and nearly 5% of the Roussanne planted in California.